Wei2624/AI_Learning_Hub/README.md

 ```

-4. In `_site` directory, you can find `html` file.
+4. In `_site` directory, you can find `.html` file.
 Then, you are able to view them locally.